genexuslabs/web-controls-library/src/components/gauge/readme.md

 # gx-gauge

-This component allows you to display information in the form of ranges, and decide whether you want to show it using linear or circular gauges.
+This component allows displaying information in the form of ranges, and decide whether you want to show it using linear or circular gauges.

 Use `gx-gauge-range` element to set the number of ranges and the max value the gauge will have.